Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/get-help-with-domains/remove-a-domain.md

 ## <a name="how-long-does-it-take-for-a-domain-to-be-removed"></a>¿Cuánto tiempo tarda un dominio en quitarse?

-Microsoft 365 puede tardar hasta 5 minutos en quitar un dominio si no se hace referencia a él en muchos lugares, como grupos de seguridad, listas de distribución, usuarios y grupos de Microsoft 365.
+Microsoft 365 puede tardar hasta cinco minutos en quitar un dominio si no se hace referencia a él en muchos lugares, como grupos de seguridad, listas de distribución, usuarios, alias, buzones compartidos, buzones de recursos y grupos de Microsoft 365.
 Si hay muchas referencias que usan el dominio, el dominio puede tardar varias horas (o incluso un día) en quitarse.

 If you have hundreds or thousands of users, use PowerShell to query for all users and then move them to another domain.
 Otherwise, it's possible for a handful of users to be missed in the UI, and then when you go to remove the domain, you won't be able to and you won't know why.
 See [Set-MsolUserPrincipalName](/powershell/module/msonline/set-msoluserprincipalname) for more information.
 To set the default domain, use [Set-MsolDomain](/powershell/module/msonline/set-msoldomain).